Opposition alliance accuses govt of forcing Islamabad hotel to revoke permission for moot’s 2nd day

 He reiterated that the conference would definitely be held tomorrow.

+The hotel staff member could be heard saying: “I only know one thing, there are 150 employees here, it’s their livelihood, I’m looking at it from that angle.
+Politically you are completely right, I’m not objecting to anything.
+But if not today or tomorrow, they might come two days later, lock the place and go and then what I can do?”

+The opposition members assured the staff member that they would support and fight for the employees if the premises were shut down.

-Speaking after him, Leader of the Opposition in the National Assembly Omar Ayub praised the content of today’s discussions on the conference’s first day.
+Speaking after Abbasi, Leader of the Opposition in the National Assembly Omar Ayub praised the content of today’s discussions on the conference’s first day.

 He said everyone talked about strengthening the country, adding that everyone gathered was of a democratic mindset.